yawarakaijs/component-template/README.md

 ```

 ### Notice
-Please change corresponding fields in `package.json` to yours.
+Please change corresponding fields in `package.json` and `metadata.json` to yours.